spryker/spryker-docs/docs/scos/user/features/202200.0/configurable-product-feature-overview.md

 ![examplary-product-configurator](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Configurable+Product/Configurable+Product+feature+overview/examplary-product-configurator.png)

-### How Spryker interacts with a product configurator
+### How a Spryker shop interacts with a product configurator

 A Spryker shop interacts with product configurators using parameters.
 When a customer is redirected from a Spryker shop to the configurator page, the shop passes the customer and product parameters.
 When the customer is redirected back to the shop, the configurator passes the updated parameters back.